deval-shah/enterprise-search/frontend/README.md

 # UI

-The UI is an expiremental frontend application (boilerplate) built using Next.js 14 (app router) to interact with the Enterprise Search API.
+The UI is an experimental frontend application (boilerplate) built using Next.js 14 (app router) to interact with the Enterprise Search API.
 It is a chat interface for users to query over uploaded documents.

 <div align="center">
   <img src="assets/demo.png" alt="LlamaSearch UI Demo" width="800" />